ggreer/geoff.greer.fm/about/index.md

 My name is Geoff Greer.
 I live in San Francisco.
 I like to mess with computers and motorcycles.

-Works speak louder than words, so look at [my Github activity](https://github.com/ggreer).
+Works speak louder than words, so look at [my GitHub activity](https://github.com/ggreer).

 ## Me on the web